nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 Configuration
 *************

-To configure the Thread Radio Coexistence implementation you must define each pin used in the 3-wire PTA interface, specifically:
+To configure the Thread Radio Coexistence implementation, you must define each pin used in the 3-wire PTA interface, specifically:

 * ``REQUEST``
 * ``PRIORITY``